 Think your food habits are healthy?
 Dietitian Caitlin Reid reveals the top five foodie fads ruining your waistline.

 Raw food, green smoothies, sugar-free and paleo foods are just some of the latest health trends sweeping the nation.
 But just because we perceive these food habits to be better for us, doesn’t mean they actually are.
 In fact, simply labeling food as ‘organic’ leads people to believe the food is tastier, more nutritious and lower in kilojoules than the exact same food bearing a label of ‘regular’.
 Known as the health halo effect, perceiving a food to be healthy leads us to lower our guard and ultimately we end up overeating or even feel entitled to indulge.
 Sound familiar?
-Here are five food habits that may be ruining your waistline this winter.
+It’s not just eating habits you could look at changing to get a more attractive waistline.
+Those who know what a waist cincher is already understand the effect that wearing one can have on your figure.
+It might be something worth trying!
+Anyway… Here are five food habits that may be ruining your waistline this winter.

 Health Halo 1: Loading up on raw goodies